A Mathematical Programming Approach to Optimal Classification Forests: Introduction

 CTs are a family of classification methods built on a hierarchical relation among a set of nodes.
 A tree involves a set of branches connecting the nodes and defining the paths that observations can take by following a tree-shaped scheme.
 At the first stage of a CT method, all the observations belong to one node, which is known as the root node.
 From this node, branches are sequentially created by splits on the feature space, creating intermediate nodes (branch nodes) until the terminal nodes (leaf nodes) are reached.
 The predicted label for an observation is given by the most frequent class of the leaf node where it is located. \\

-In contrast to the interpretable CT, \citet{RF} introduced RF a method that creates an ensemble of trees (also called a forest) in order to combine their predictions so as to make a final prediction by means of voting.
+In contrast to the interpretable CT, \cite{RF} introduced RF a method that creates an ensemble of trees (also called a forest) in order to combine their predictions so as to make a final prediction by means of voting.
 In RF, the number of trees involved in the ensemble is fixed, and usually large, which makes the model less interpretable.
 Each tree in the forest is constructed by drawing a random sample from the original training dataset and applying an algorithm to construct a classification tree.
-In general, RFs are more accurate models than a single decision tree, as well as more stable in terms of the selected points involved in the training dataset \citep{RF,stable_class}. \\
+In general, RFs are more accurate models than a single decision tree, and more stable in terms of the selected points involved in the training dataset \citep{RF,stable_class,gov22}.
+Furthermore, in case the tree ensemble has a small number of trees, it provides a flexible classification rule that allows a simpler analysis of counterfactual explanations by combining the interpretation of the paths given by the trees.
+Determining the classification of an observation within a particular class provided that the classifier assigned to it a different class can be done in many different ways by obtaining the majority of the votes among all the trees.
+However, finding the trade off between accuracy and the complexity of the ensemble (in terms of number of trees and their depths) is a challenging question that we address in this paper.\\

-CTs were initially presented from an algorithmic point of view, normally attending to greedy heuristic principles \citep{CART}.
-However, whereas Optimal Classification Trees (OCTs) have been widely studied in the literature and have proven to provide numerous advantages (see e.g., \citep{OCT_survey}), to the best of our knowledge, the question of finding an \emph{optimal} forest has not been previously studied. \\
+CTs were initially presented from an algorithmic point of view, normally taking into account greedy heuristic principles \citep{CART}.
+However, while Optimal Classification Trees (OCTs) have been widely studied in the literature in recent years and have proven to provide numerous advantages (see e.g., \citep{OCT_survey}), to the best of our knowledge, the question of finding an \emph{optimal} forest has not been previously studied. \\